What is a saltwater starter fish?

 Five starter fish every saltwater hobbyist should avoid

-- Mollies/Guppies—Mollies and Guppies are very popular aquarium fish.
-They are hardy, inexpensive and extremely interesting because they readily breed in captivity and give birth to live babies.
+Mollies and Guppies are common freshwater aquarium fish.
+They are hardy, inexpensive, and fascinating because they readily breed in captivity and give birth to live babies.
 In the wild, they come from estuaries and other waters considered to be brackish (which essentially refers to water that is not quite seawater and not quite saltwater—it is somewhere in between).

 Because these fish have evolved to live in habitats with fluctuating salinity—they have an innate ability to adapt to changing salinity and could be slowly acclimated to life in a saltwater tank.
-It is that ability to acclimate to full-strength seawater, general hardiness and low cost that has supported arguments in the past for using these fish as saltwater starter fish.
+It can acclimate to full-strength seawater, general hardiness, and low cost that has supported arguments in the past for using these fish as saltwater starter fish.

 Saltwater Starter Fish Conclusion